Vinland Saga (manga): Manga

-Written and illustrated by Makoto Yukimura, Vinland Saga was first serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from April 13 to October 19, 2005.
+Written and illustrated by Makoto Yukimura, Vinland Saga was first serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from April 13 to October 5, 2005.
 (Note: It finished in the magazine's 45th issue of 2005 (cover date October 19), released on October 5 of that same year.)
-The series was transferred to Kodansha's seinen manga magazine Monthly Afternoon, starting on December 24, 2005.
+It was transferred to Kodansha's seinen manga magazine Monthly Afternoon, starting on December 24, 2005.
 The series finished after 20 years of publication on July 25, 2025.
 Kodansha collected its chapters in 29 tankōbon (bound volumes), with the first one released on July 15, 2005.
 The first two volumes were initially released under the Shōnen Magazine Comics imprint, and then reissued under the Afternoon imprint after the manga's serialization switch.
 The final volume was released on September 22, 2025.

 The series is licensed in English by Kodansha USA, and it is being released in a two-in-one hardcover edition.
 The first volume was published on October 14, 2013.
 As of May 27, 2025, fourteen volumes have been released.
 During their panel at Anime NYC 2022, Kodansha USA announced that they will release a three-in-one hardcover deluxe edition of the series.
 The first volume was released on February 6, 2024.